 - In Process - draft; visible only to the author.

-- Saved - parked; not yet generated for execution.
+- All Saved - parked; not yet generated for execution.

 - Generated - SQL body compiled and validated against the database.